Sandruski/sandruski.github.io/_posts/2018-04-10-rts-group-movement.md

 title: 'RTS Group Movement'
 year: '2018'
 description: 'A research in how to implement group movement in RTS games.
+It follows a tile-based approach, mixing the A* algorithm for the pathfinding with a set of rules for the movement.
 It is in C++.
 It is a solo project.'
 individual_contribution: ''

 tags: C++ SDL Tiled